It is never an easy decision to have your beloved pet put to sleep, and we endeavour to support you throughout the decision making process and beyond.

 If you wish to book an appointment to have your pet put to sleep or to discuss euthanasia it is helpful to advise the receptionist of the reason for the appointment, so that extra time is provided for you and your pet.
 We can also arrange for a quiet time in the surgery.
 Home visits can be booked for euthanasia, during normal working hours.

 We endeavour to provide support at this difficult time and any member of our team will be happy to discuss the procedure.
-We have also put together an information sheet to read in the comfort of your own home.
+We have also put together an bereavement guide to read in the comfort of your own home.

 Afterwards, it is possible to bury your pet in your garden, or we offer the use of a local, family-run, pet crematorium service, Meadow Wood.
 It is possible for your pet to be cremated with other pets, or individually if you would like to have their ashes back to keep or scatter.
 We have visited Meadow Wood ourselves and are confident your pet will be treated with dignity and respect.
 They can also offer pet burials in their beautiful, peaceful grounds.
 If you decide to have your pet individually cremated, Meadow Wood can return the ashes in a scatter pouch or in a variety of caskets or urns – see their website.